Chris Pratt: 2019–present: Mixed success and production company

 Pratt voiced the main character Mario in The Super Mario Bros.
 Movie (2023).
 Having grossed over $1.36 billion, it became the highest-grossing film based on a video game of all time and the second-highest-grossing film of 2023.
 He reprised the lead role of Star-Lord in Guardians of the Galaxy Vol. 3 (2023), which grossed $845.6 million worldwide, becoming the fourth-highest-grossing film of 2023.
 Pratt voiced the titular cat in the animated comedy film The Garfield Movie (2024)—his only role of the year.
 Despite unfavorable critical response, the film performed well at the box office.
 In 2025, he starred in The Electric State alongside Millie Bobby Brown.
 Made on a budget of $320 million, it is one of the most expensive films ever produced and Netflix's most expensive film of all time.
 However, it was panned by critics; some thought that the budget was wasted, while others were disappointed by the performances of the actors and direction of the Russo brothers.

-Pratt will reprise the voice of Mario in The Super Mario Galaxy Movie, which is scheduled for release in 2026.
+In 2026, Pratt starred as a detective in the science fiction thriller film Mercy, which was a critical and commercial failure.
+He reprised the voice of Mario in The Super Mario Galaxy Movie.